icon-project/icon-dex/README.md

 #### case 1 : Converting ICX to IRC2 with multiple converters

-In the case, it excutes conversion same as converting ICX token to IRC token with one converter by calling the `convert` external method.
+In the case, it excutes conversion same as converting ICX token to IRC token with one converter by calling the [`convert`](#convert) external method.

 The difference is conversion path, see conversion path format above.

 #### case 2 : Converting IRC to ICX with muliple converters

-In the case, it excutes conversion same as converting IRC token to IRC token with one converter by calling the `transfer` external method.
+In the case, it excutes conversion same as converting IRC token to IRC token with one converter by calling the [`transfer`](#transfer) external method.

 The difference is conversion path, see conversion path format above.

+### Getting expected amount of the token

+By querying the [`getExpectedReturnByPath`](#getExpectedReturnByPath) which is read-only external method, it allows to get expected amount of the token.

 ## License